 Background and activities

-Giosuè Baggio was educated in philosophy, logic and cognitive neuroscience in Pavia, Strasbourg, Amsterdam and Nijmegen.
-Before joining NTNU in 2014, he has worked at the Donders Institute for Brain, Cognition and Behaviour, at the Max Planck Institute for Psycholinguistics, and at the International School for Advanced Studies.
+Before joining NTNU, I have worked at the Donders Institute for Brain, Cognition and Behaviour, at the Max Planck Institute for Psycholinguistics and at the International School for Advanced Studies (SISSA).
+I have studied philosophy, logic and cognitive neuroscience in Pavia, Strasbourg, Amsterdam and Nijmegen.

 Scientific, academic and artistic work